sangeetsaurabh/PracticeFusionKaggleData/README.md

-Data Analysis, Feature preparation and Machine Learning Models were done using iPython Notebook.
-Python version used was 3.5.
-Also Pandas, Numpy, Matplotlib, Seaborn, Scikit Learn and Tensorflow were used.
+Practice Fusion had made an anonymized electronic health records (EHR) dataset on Kaggle.
+These ipython Notebook analyzes the data and use them to build machine and Deep learning models to make some predictions.

 Here is the folder structure for the attached zip file -

-* Data Analysis of Practice Fusion Data.ipynb - This file has code to analyze data.
-This file also has answers to all data related questions that were asked in the assignment.
+* Data Analysis of Practice Fusion Data.ipynb - This file has code to analyze and understand data.

 * Feature preparation with Medication Types.ipynb - This file has the code to build the input features for Medicine Types.
 Features build here are used for Machine Learning Models.